fredhutchio/git_github_intro/class2.md

 ![XKCD Git](https://imgs.xkcd.com/comics/git_commit.png)

-* differentiating between Git and GitHub:
-	* local repository: only available on your own hardware (computer)
-	* remote repository: available on someone else's computer and visible to other people
-* overview of GitHub
+In our previous class,
+we focused on git for local repositories, or version control for files and directories located on our own computers.
+In this class,
+we'll expand our understanding of version control to include working with remote repositories vit GitHub.

+GitHub is a web-based platform for sharing and collaborating with code and data.

-	* private vs public repos
+- private vs public repos
-	* log in not necessary to view public repos
+- log in not necessary to view public repos
-	* when logged in, can see timeline/newsfeed
+- when logged in, can see timeline/newsfeed
-	* starring repositories, following people
+- starring repositories, following people
-	* settings on personal page
+- settings on personal page
 * GitHub organizations: fredhutch, fredhutch.io
 	* email scicomp to get added to fredhutch github organization
 	* interact with wiki